isaokozakai/current-weather-server/README.md

 3. Run MongoDB
 4. Run `yarn start`
 5. Query `register` or `login` to get token on Insomnia
-6. For querying `cities` and `weather`, put the token in Bearer Token in Auth tab
+6. For querying `cities` and `weather`, put the token in Bearer Token in Auth tab on Insomnia